 When we are first starting in the world, many of us purchase life insurance policies to protect our families who rely upon our income for the necessities of life.
-Sometimes these can be significant assets that can impact a divorce case a great deal.
+Sometimes these can be significant assets that can greatly impact a divorce case.
 We will discuss tomorrow how these policies are handled in a Texas divorce.

 In the meantime, if you have any questions about the material that we covered today, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free-of-charge consultations six days a week here in our office.
 These consultations are great opportunities to ask questions and receive direct feedback about your particular circumstances and life.
 Thank you for spending part of your day with us today, and we hope to have you back tomorrow as we continue to discuss this topic.

 When going through a divorce in Texas, one of the crucial aspects that comes into play is the division of marital property.
 Texas is a community property state, meaning the marital property is treated as community-owned.
 This distinction holds immense significance for couples seeking a divorce, as it directly impacts the division of assets.
 Understanding the marital property division process is essential for navigating through a Texas divorce smoothly.